Production Orders

 Specific fields:

-C/L: in this field, the flag from the article's MRP Parameters called 'consider in CL' is retrieved, which indicates whether the article should be included as a material in work orders;
+C/L: in this field, the flag present in the MRP Parameters of the item called consider in CL is taken; it indicates whether the item should be included as material in work orders;

 Units of Measure: in this field, the alternative unit of measure of the article is inserted;